 Any word cloud of articles about Couchsurfing™ has "community" in huge letters at the center.
 People are usually referring to one of:

-The global community expresses itself through articles and forums, through travelers and hosts staying in touch with each other, through members who share their experiences and encourage others to join, and in the past through the volunteer base that built the platform.
+The global community expresses itself through articles and forums, travelers and hosts staying in touch with each other, members who share their experiences and encourage others to join, and, in the past, the volunteer base that built the platform.
 The global community encapsulates the core philosophy, and so includes Couchsurfing™, its competitors, Facebook groups, and people who host and surf offline or without apps.

 Local communities are made up of individuals who love organizing events and making travelers welcome.
-They provide their members with a sense of belonging, with friends and with a ton of fun.
-As probably every couch-surfer has experienced at some time or another: strong local communities are amazing to experience and be a part of.
+They provide their members with friends, a sense of belonging, and a ton of fun.
+As probably every couch surfer has experienced at some time or another, strong local communities are amazing to experience and be a part of.

 The aim of an online service then becomes clear: serve and grow the global community, while creating and empowering local communities.

-When Couchsurfing™ merged verification with its monetization method, it altered the meaning of verification.
+Couchsurfing™ focused on making profits by getting new people onto the platform.
+They did this through merging verification with its monetization method, which altered the meaning of verification.
 Currently, if someone has a 'verified' tag next to their name, it just means they have paid for the upgraded version of Couchsurfing™ or earned it through hosting.
-Conversely, someone who doesn't pay cannot be verified, which is around 95% of the users.
-This has, in effect, removed verification as a method of trust.
+Conversely, someone who doesn't pay cannot be verified, which is the vast majority of users.
+This has removed verification as a method of trust.

 Verification should be a key way to build trust locally and globally.
 Couch surfing is an experience that requires a huge degree of trust.
 Whether you are a host or surfer, you are in a vulnerable position.
 One of the core personality traits that bind the global community is the ability to trust strangers.
 Verification provides a way for users to prove they are who they say they are.
 With the principle of verification tarnished through monetization, there is no provable way to do that on a global scale.